 This observership program provides internationally trained lawyers with an opportunity to connect with the local legal profession and to learn about the practical and procedural aspects of practising law in Canada.

 The Society runs this program in collaboration with the Immigrant Services Association of Nova Scotia (ISANS) in Halifax.
 ITL Observership Application Package

 Pride Mentorship Program

-The Pride Mentorship Program, for lesbian, gay, bisexual and transgendered lawyers, is offered in collaboration with the CBA Sexual Orientation Gender Identity Conference (SOGIC) section.
+The Pride Mentorship Program, for 2 Spirit, lesbian, gay, bisexual and transgender lawyers, is offered in collaboration with the CBA Sexual Orientation Gender Identity Conference (SOGIC) section.

 2SLGBTQ+ lawyers face specific challenges and barriers, and this program provides a forum for discussion, strategy and support designed to improve the practice experience for this community of lawyers.
 Pride Mentorship Enrolment Form